GoogleCloudPlatform/cloud-data-quality/README.md

 cp profiles.yml.template profiles.yml
 ```

+Note that if you change the `profile` name in `profiles.yml.template` from `default` to something else, you will need to make the corresponding change to the config `profile` in `dbt_project.yml`.

 The Data Quality validation results from each run will be collected into a table called `dq_summary` located at the `project` and `dataset` location in the `profile.yml` configs.

 To create the test dataset used in the code's test-suites and in the following examples, run (after installing `dbt` in a Python virtualenv):